 The site of Palenque, another famous Maya city, is known for its soft limestone sculpture and the incredible burial of "Pakal," one of its kings, deep inside a pyramid.
 When Pakal died at about age 80, he was buried along with five or six human sacrifices in a jade-filled tomb (including a jade funerary mask he wore).
 His sarcophagus shows the king's rebirth and depictions of his ancestors in the form of plants.
 The tomb was re-discovered in 1952 and is "the American equivalent, if there is one, to King Tut's tomb," said archaeologist David Stuart in an online National Geographic lecture.

 Contrary to popular belief the Maya civilization did not vanish.
-It’s true that many cities, including Tikal, Copan and Palenque, became abandoned around 1,100 years ago.
+It's true that many cities, including Tikal, Copan and Palenque, became abandoned around 1,100 years ago.
 Drought, deforestation, war and climate change have all been suggested as potential causes of this.
+Drought may have played a particularly important role as a recent study on minerals from an underwater cave in Belize shows that a drought ravaged parts of Central America between A.D.
+800 and 900.

 As mentioned earlier, the arrival of the Spanish brought about a profound change in the Maya world.
 The diseases they brought decimated the Maya and the Spaniards forced the Maya to convert to Christianity, even burning their books.
 Today, despite the devastation they experienced, the Maya people live on, numbering in the millions.